JLouhela/cavez.io/network_model.md

 First approach taken for syncing such behavior is as follows:

 - Server sends all entities and all necessary components to each player
-- Player entity id matches socket id thus it can identify it's own entity
+- Player entity name matches socket id thus it can identify it's own entity

 Approach shall be designed to allow progress towards next steps, which are